jrpotter/notebook/notes/set/functions.md

 %%ANKI
 Basic
-How does the intersection of images relate to the image of intersections?
+How does the intersection of images relate to the image of the intersections?
 Back: The latter is a subset of the former.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1720386023261-->